Sopra-Steria-Norge-Kubernetes/OpenShift/docs/Resource Management/resource-management.md

 In OpenShift, each container within a pod can specify the amount of CPU and memory it requires (request) and the maximum amount it can consume (limit).

 - **Resource Request**: The amount of CPU or memory that OpenShift reserves on the node for the given pod.
 The scheduler uses this value to determine on which node to place the pod.
-- **Resource Limit**: The maximum amount of CPU or memory that a container is allowed to use.
-If the container tries to exceed this limit, it may be throttled or terminated. ￼
+- **Resource Limit**: Defines the maximum amount of CPU or memory that a container is allowed to use.
+If a container exceeds its memory limit, it is terminated with an OOMKilled status.
+If a container surpasses its CPU limit, Kubernetes throttles the CPU usage, slowing down the process instead of terminating the container.

 Properly defining resource requests and limits helps maintain a balanced workload, preventing resource contention and ensuring fair allocation across applications.